Robin Sloan

 (That’s an edition of Kristen Hawley’s Expedite newsletter, which is terrific — I’m a devoted paying subscriber.)

 I believe the Financial Times is the world’s best newspaper.
-The name is a bit of a fake out, these days; the paper ranges widely beyond finance, with an outlook that is expansive and liberal, in every sense.
+The name is a bit of a fake out; the paper ranges widely beyond finance, with an outlook that is expansive and liberal, in every sense.
 The FT was the first newspaper to add CLIMATE as a top-level section: a stake in the ground.

 Added benefits: